Doddox20/Advent-Calendar/README.md

 1. **GitHub Repository:** Fork a base repository you provide and push their final code to their fork.
 They can then submit a link to their repository.
 2. **Deployment Link:** Deploy your application using a service like Vercel or Netlify and provide me with the live URL.
 3. **Documented Code:** Include a README file documenting your approach, challenges faced, and how you solved them.

+  ## Major Probleme Encountered

+  1. I wanted to display videos with react youtube but the youtube link and its ID were random and therefore could not find any video, so I used Vimeo which worked directly, so I spent 1h30 debugging this problem .
+  2. I had big problems building in vercel, because of localStorage which had to be surrounded by a condition